Teleporters and Transporters

 Anime and Manga

-- Dragon Ball: Goku learns a specialized movement ability called "instantaneous movement", though he can only teleport to places where there are people with ki to lock onto.
+- Dragon Ball: Goku learns a specialized movement ability called "Instant Transmission", though he can only teleport to places where there are people with ki to lock onto.
 This means his effective limit is his limit for sensing ki.